mssfoobar/docs/docs/60_ucs/guides/deployment.md

 ## CI/CD Pipeline

-Every commit to main branch will trigger the github action workflow.
+Every commit to main branch will trigger the GitHub action workflow.

 Following actions will be triggered by workflow -

--   build & push the images into ghcr (github container registry)
+-   build & push the images into ghcr (GitHub container registry)
 -   update the image tags in manifest files of staging server

-Upon the update of mainfest files, ArgoCD will pickup new images' tag to deploy latest servces.
+Upon the update of manifest files, ArgoCD will pick up new images' tag to deploy latest services.

 Refer to `publish.yml` inside `.github/workflows` for more details.